oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 This project aims to redesign the practice sessions experience to incorporate mastery tracking and light gamification, and motivate learners to practice more.

 The Figma mocks for this project are linked [here](https://www.figma.com/file/pe0Q3Zx9j6Lt9cvgC7FOOV/Practice-Session-and-Topic-Page---Project-3?type=design&node-id=1099-59863&mode=design&t=gsj3ZOqNEojCgTkw-0) (specifically, see the sections towards the right titled "Practice Player" and "Session Results").
+Note that, for this project, we will not be implementing the "Stars" part of the mocks.

 Link to PRD: https://docs.google.com/document/d/1r9IEQ5z_t-eu9XAWN3eRA7iKdKuYsOQbVUjO2ZH1qKg/edit (note: only the parts of the PRD related to practice sessions are relevant for this project)

 **Tracking issues**: [#19613](https://github.com/oppia/oppia/issues/19613)

 **Not in scope:**
+- Implementing the "stars" part of the mocks/PRD (though points and mastery are still in scope).
 - Showing skill progress in the topic page.
 - Adding links from other parts of the site to the practice question experience (e.g. in the learner dashboard, the topic page, and at the ends of lessons).
+- Adding a classification level for each skill as trivial/simple/regular, and allowing the curriculum admin / topic manager to update this classification in the skill editor (with a default to regular).

 **Size of this project:** Large (\~350 hours)